wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 In are arrays not returned.
 So any array returned becomes Out?
 Need to test what happens if I make them InOut

 It looks like I had better run an aggressive argument detection analysis first, before I generate the Haskell AST.
 At the very least that would remove lots of args that ought to be local scalar vars, like `duu`.
+=> OK, I did that.
+Also fixed a small bug in the removeIntent function in AutoParallel-Fortran, it did not take leading spaces into account

 ## 2021-05-09